Arthamys/pay-engine/README.md

 cargo bench
 ```

-Beware, this takes a long time.
+Beware, this takes more than 5 minutes to run the full benchmark.

 # Design